Essential documentation for driving in Africa with a US license

 Drunk-driving is strictly prohibited in the country.
 Driving after drinking alcoholic drinks is very dangerous as you will be driving having no right state of mind.
 That scenario can cause a road traffic collision between your car and the other driver’s car on the road.
 And worse of it all, it can lead to a fatal accident.

 There is a purpose on why roads have speed limits, and that is to maintain order on the road.
 Overspeeding and violating the mandated road’s speed limit is never a good idea.
 Violating is one of the causes of why severe accidents happen on the road.
 So as much as you can, avoid violating the speed limit of the road you are driving in.

 Road traffic signs are put on the roads to guide you on your trip.
 And with that, you have to maximize its use.
 Do not forget to look for and follow what the road signs say whenever you see one.
 You might get lost on your trip if you do not notice the road signs.

 Do Not Use Your Phone While Driving

-Wearing a seatbelt is also a vital part when driving in Zimbabwe and in other countries in the world.
+Wearing a seatbelt is also a vital part when driving in the country, including other countries in the world.
 Seatbelts can lessen the impact of your body towards the car if ever you are involved in a collision.
-In Zimbabwe, only the front seat passengers are required to wear seatbelts, but it is also a good practice if the back passengers also wear one.
+In Zimbabwe, only the front seat passengers are required to wear seat belts, but it is also a good practice if the back passengers also wear one.

 Do Not Drive With an Expired License

-Driving in Zimbabwe with an expired license is illegal.
-Both your local driver’s license and your International Driver’s Permit in Zimbabwe should be valid and not expired for you to use legally in the country.
+Driving in this country with an expired license is illegal.
+Both your local driving license and your International Driver’s Permit in Zimbabwe should be valid and not expired for you to use legally in the country.
 You could get fined by the authorities of Zimbabwe if you are caught driving with an expired license.